uriweb/uri-modern-news/README.md

 ## What's new in v2.4.0

-URI Modern News v2.4.0 is a minor release.
+URI Modern News v2.4.0 is a minor release focused on display consistency.

-- Adds an archive template for search
+- Adds an archive template for news
 - Updates styles for consistency across post archive and search pages
 - Limits search to news, media mentions, and community messages